HoboChen/hoboreadpapers/distributed-system.md

 1. Split the input files into M pieces of typically 16-64 megabytes.
 And then drop them to GFS.
 1. There are M map tasks and R reduce tasks.
 1. A worker who is assigned a map task reads the contents, and it parses and passes each pair to Map function.
 The intermediate key/value pairs are buffered in memory.
-1. Periodically, buffered pairs are written to
+1. Periodically, buffered pairs are written to local disk, which partitioned into R regions by the partitioning function.
+1. Reduce worker reads the intermediate data, and it sorts it by the intermediate keys.
+1. For each unique key encountered, it passes the key and the corresponding set of intermediate values to the user's Reduce function.
+The output is to append to the final output file for this reduce partition.
+1. When all map tasks and reduce tasks have been completed, the MapReduce job finished.

 ## [Bigtable: A Distributed Storage System for Structured Data](http://static.usenix.org/event/osdi06/tech/chang/chang.pdf)